Celebrating the Holidays at Work

 As an HR leader, however, it can be a challenge to know how to celebrate and reward your employees during the holidays.
 Do you just do one big holiday party for everyone?
 Bring in food and play a few games?
 What if your organization is too large to gather everyone in one place?
+And how do you make your celebrations more inclusive for everyone?
 Let’s talk a little bit about how to celebrate the holidays at work, and how to celebrate employees for all their contributions.

 There are many ways to celebrate the numerous holidays at work.
 Perhaps the most common way to celebrate with employees is to hold one large holiday party at the end of the year.
 This is a very basic, but also very great way to show your appreciation for your employees.
 What are some other ways to celebrate?

 Secret Santa gift exchanges are a wonderful way to drum up excitement in the workplace and help people feel engaged.
 Plus, it helps employees get to know each other in many different ways in an anonymous, relatively risk-free environment.
 Maybe you didn’t know it but Jane in accounting loves Pokemon.
 How would you have figured that out if not for Secret Santa?